 Common Hypertension Med Linked to Skin Cancer Risk

-A common medicine used to treat high blood pressure may drastically increase one’s risk for developing skin cancer, according to a new study out of Denmark.
+A common medicine used to treat hypertension may drastically increase one’s risk for developing skin cancer, according to a new study out of Denmark.

 Researchers there looked at about 80,000 Danish cases of skin cancer and determined that those people who were taking hydrochlorothiazide (HCTZ) had a risk of developing skin cancer — more specifically, squamous cell carcinoma — that was up to 7 times greater than those not taking the drug.
 The risk was highest in those who had taken HCTZ for more than 10 years.
 Other hypertension medicines were looked at as part of the study, but none of them increased the risk of skin cancer.